 Our Analysis and Test Results

-This vacuum sealer got off to a bit of a slow start in our speed test, being one of the slowest vacuum sealers to seal.
+For this metric, we compared how quickly each product could seal different types of food, the number of bags it could seal in a row, the thickness of the heat-sealed area, and if there was an increase in pressure when sealing manually.
+The Koios got off to a bit of a rough start in our speed test, being one of the slowest vacuum sealers to seal.
 We tasked each product to seal four slices of bread, a pound of ground beef, four pre-cooked sausages, and one cup of dried rice.
-The Koios was the slowest in each of these tests, taking 9-11 seconds longer than the average time.
+This sealer was among the slowest in each of these tests, taking 9-11 seconds longer than the average time.

-However, the Koios did do fairly well in our next evaluation.
-This model was able to seal 14 bags in a row before there was a clearly noticeable loss in suction, but we wouldn't necessarily do this in normal practice if we were sealing food for sous vide or long-term storage.
-The heat-sealed section is slightly thinner than average, only measuring about 2 mm across, compared to the average 2.5 mm.
+However, the Koios did fairly well in our next evaluation.
+This model was able to seal 14 bags in a row before there was a noticeable loss in suction, but we wouldn't necessarily do this in normal practice if we were sealing food for sous vide or long-term storage.
+The heat-sealed section is slightly thinner than average, only measuring about 2mm across, compared to the average 2.5mm.

-Following our sealing performance set of tests, our round of convenience assessments came next in terms of importance, comprising 30% of the Koios's total score.
-We awarded points if these appliances had a convenient place to store a roll of bags and an easy way to cut them, if there is a tray that you can take out to make cleanup easier, and the overall form factor of each vacuum sealer, as well as the interface and if there are any included accessories.
-The Koios delivered a middle-of-the-road performance, meriting a 5 out of 10.
+Following our sealing performance set of tests, our round of convenience assessments came next in terms of importance.
+We awarded points to sealers that had a convenient place to store a roll of bags and an easy way to cut them, if there was a tray that you can take out to make cleanup easier, the overall form factor of each vacuum sealer, as well as the interface and if there were any included accessories.

 This product got off to a bit of a rocky start, lacking both a cleaning tray or a place to store a roll of bags.
 It also does not have any sort of integrated bag cutter.

 However, the Koios did earn a few extra points by taking up an average amount of counter space and being lighter than average.
-We also liked that the lid locks down so you don't have to hold it while sealing.
+We also liked that the lid locks down so you don't have to hold it while sealing and that it includes a pump attachment for sealing rigid containers with small holes.
 Unfortunately, we weren't totally thrilled with the interface, finding that the buttons weren't always the most responsive to anything besides a really hard press.

-For our delicate foods metric, we scored each kitchen appliance on how much control you had when manually sealing an easily squashed item — white bread, in our test case.
-We looked at both the ease of pulsing the vacuum on and off and how finely you could control the amount the bread was squished when comparing performance between products.
-The Koios did very well, meriting a 7 out of 10 for its results in this metric, which constitutes 20% of the final score.
+For our delicate foods metric, we scored each sealer on how much control you have when manually sealing an easily squashed item — like white bread, crackers, or berries.
+We looked at both the ease of pulsing the vacuum on and off and how finely we could control the amount the food that was squished when comparing performance between products.
+The Koios did very wel here.

-The controls are very simple to pulse the operation of the Koios, with the vacuum starting and stopping off of the "Vac/Seal" button.
+The controls on the Koios are very simple to pulse for soft items, with the vacuum starting and stopping with the "Vac/Seal" button.
 This also makes it easy to pretty precisely control the amount of vacuum and not squash your food.
 However, the Koios can occasionally fail to respond to your button presses, squishing your food considerably.

-This vacuum sealer retails at a solid price, but there are less expensive models that outperformed it.
+This vacuum sealer retails at a solid price, but some less expensive models outperform it.

-Overall, we didn't overly dislike the Koios — though it is a bit slow — but were simply uninspired by its results and it failed to distinguish itself from the group.
+Overall, we didn't dislike the Koios VS2233, though it is a bit slow.
+We were simply uninspired by its results and it failed to noticeably distinguish itself from the rest of the group.

 — David Wise and Austin Palmer